 If you are looking to expand your horizons and get an introduction to Portuguese cinema, this list is for you.
 Portugal is a beautiful country in the south of Europe with a great cinematic view.

 This list features a wide range of movies, from classics from the 40s to more recent love stories and family sagas.
 (It does not include Brazilian movies, only films directed by Portuguese filmmakers.)
 Portuguese cinema has many amazing films, which makes this list so hard to write.
-There are a lot of movies that deserve your attention but this are just fourteen films to get you started.
+There are a lot of movies that deserve your attention but this are just top fourteen films to get you started.
+You can also watch some of these Portuguese Movies on Netflix or Amazon Prime.

 14. Our Beloved Month of August (2008)